A Guide To Buying Fixer Uppers As A First Home

 Buying a fixer-upper first home is within reach for many people who are prepared to do the legwork required.

-Fortunately, there are additional home loans options designed for people buying a fixer-upper.
+Fortunately, there are additional home loan options designed for people buying a fixer-upper.

 The options vary depending on your budget, the home, and your financial situation.